mageeagle/source-viewer-example/README.md

 A Max/MSP patch is included to demonstrate the OSC messages accepted by the web interface.
 The SPAT5 package by IRCAM is required.

+Note: If you use the demo Web Interface directly, the browser might complain about the connection being not secure and refuses to connect.
+You might be better off cloning the source-viewer repository and running a dev server, running it in a local network.
+Please refer to the comments on osc-server-simple.js

 ## Usage
 Open example.maxpat and follow the instructions.
 The server can be run in Node4Max there.